gpetho/preverb/Grashchenkov.md

 In our proposed analysis, the standard of comparison, introduced by the conjunction _chem_ 'than', is located in the structure of both types of comparative above the adjective.
 This contradicts the usual use of MC and AC, which presumes postposition of the standard:

-(369) (From the works of A. P. Chekhov)
+(369) (From the works of A. P. Chekhov)<br/>
-… eta mekhanicheskaya, kropotlivaya rabota kazalas' yemu interesneye, chem chteniye.
+… eta mekhanicheskaya, kropotlivaya rabota kazalas' yemu interesneye, chem chteniye.<br/>
 '…this mechanical, laborious work seemed more interesting to him than reading.'

-(370) (From the works of L. N. Andreyev)
+(370) (From the works of L. N. Andreyev)<br/>
-… eto drevneye pervichnoye naslazhdeniye ubivat' lyudey - umnykh, khitrykh, lukavykh, neizmerimo boleye interesnykh, chem samyye khishchnyye zveri.
+… eto drevneye pervichnoye naslazhdeniye ubivat' lyudey - umnykh, khitrykh, lukavykh, neizmerimo boleye interesnykh, chem samyye khishchnyye zveri.<br/>
 '…this ancient primary pleasure of killing people – smart, cunning, sly, immeasurably more interesting than the most predatory animals.'

-(371) (From the works of N. S. Leskov)
+(371) (From the works of N. S. Leskov)<br/>
-… ikh bylo tak mnogo, chto oni stanovilis' dlya menya strashneye, chem sobaki… '…there were so many of them that they became scarier to me than dogs…'
+… ikh bylo tak mnogo, chto oni stanovilis' dlya menya strashneye, chem sobaki…<br/>
+'…there were so many of them that they became scarier to me than dogs…'

 (372) (From the works of V. Ya.
-Bryusov)
+Bryusov)<br/>
-… i eto byl ad, boleye strashnyy, chem tot, kotoryy yavlen byl vzoram Dante Alighieri.
+… i eto byl ad, boleye strashnyy, chem tot, kotoryy yavlen byl vzoram Dante Alighieri.<br/>
 '…and it was a hell more terrifying than the one that was revealed to the gaze of Dante Alighieri.'

 One can assume the following two options for achieving surface word order.
 Firstly, one can assume the movement of the adjective to some head dominating it, i.e., a linearization process.
 It seems that this option is more suitable for MCs, which turn out to be ungrammatical when the standard of comparison precedes the adjective:

-(373) * Eta mekhanicheskaya rabota kazalas' yemu chem chteniye interesneye.
+(373) * Eta mekhanicheskaya rabota kazalas' yemu chem chteniye interesneye.<br/>
    '*This mechanical work seemed to him than reading more interesting.'

-(374) * Oni stanovilis' chem sobaki strashneye dlya menya.
+(374) * Oni stanovilis' chem sobaki strashneye dlya menya.<br/>
    '*They became than dogs scarier to me.'

 AC, though rarely, allows the standard to precede it:

 (375) (From the works of M. Yu.
-Lermontov)
+Lermontov)<br/>
-… prosil u neye, slaboy devushki, u neye, yeshche boleye, chem on, bezzashchitnoy, sozhaleniya… '…he asked her, a weak girl, her, even more defenseless than him, for pity…'
+… prosil u neye, slaboy devushki, u neye, yeshche boleye, chem on, bezzashchitnoy, sozhaleniya…<br/>
+'…he asked her, a weak girl, her, even more defenseless than him, for pity…'

-(376) (Internet)
+(376) (Internet)<br/>
-… on byl gorazdo boleye, chem ya, sklonen k filosofii.
+… on byl gorazdo boleye, chem ya, sklonen k filosofii.<br/>
 '…he was much more, than I, inclined to philosophy.'

 We are inclined to believe that the (almost obligatory) postposition of the standard in the case of ACs is caused by the so-called rightward shift of "heavy" constituents.
 We will encounter an analogous linearization shift in Chapter 3 in connection with the attributive use of governed adjectives in English (_a difficult book [for anyone to read]_ - 'a book difficult for anyone to read').